marina601/discover-malta/README.md

 - A paragraph detailing cancellation policy procedure to the users is also displayed

-- If the user is admin user:
+- If the user is an admin user:
         - Two buttons are displayed to Update and Delete the Trip

 #### Review/Rating